shpadocs/shpadocs.github.io/index.md

 ---

 ## About me ![Madotsuki Walking](/madotsuki.gif)
-Currently a PhD student at IMT School of Advanced Studies Lucca, Italy, supervised by [Cosimo Perini Brogi](https://logicosimo.gitlab.io/).
+Currently a PhD student at IMT School for Advanced Studies Lucca, Italy, supervised by [Cosimo Perini Brogi](https://logicosimo.gitlab.io/).
 Coming from a bachelor's in Philosophy and a master's in Logic -- see [here](https://www.linkedin.com/in/stella-spadoni-152926290/) for more.

 ## Publications
 - [Cutting Out the Middle Man: A Game-Theoretic Analysis